Getting started with Flow Capture Basics

 You now have added your production team to a dailies distribution list!

-Adding Contacts to the Contacts Column or to a Team does not prompt an invitation or login to Moxion.
+Adding Contacts to the Contacts Column or to a Team does not prompt an invitation or login to Flow Capture.
 The only ways to do that are to assign a Contact to a Folder (or to a Team that's added to a Folder), assign a Team the Contact is a part of to a Folder, or send them a highly secure Playlink.

 The Team will be available to select when using Playlinks to send out your Dailies.